 - With respect to not-for-profit entities: the power to elect or appoint more than fifty percent of the governing body (e.g., the Board of Directors) of the entity.

 Dominance is normally defined as the exercise of authority, leadership, or influence by reason of superior leverage, strength, or representation to the exclusion of fair and equitable consideration of other viewpoints.
-Dominance can also be defined as the exercise of authority, leadership, or influence by reason of sufficient leverage, strength, or representation to hinder the progress of the standards development activity.
+Dominance can also be defined as the exercise of authority, leadership, or influence by reason of sufficient leverage, strength, or representation to hinder the progress of any IEEE-SA activities, including but not limited to standards development activities.
 Such dominance is contrary to open and fair participation by all interested parties and is unacceptable.

 Openness is defined as the quality of being not restricted to a particular type or category of participants.
 All meetings involving standards development shall be open to all interested parties.